SoftwareAG/webmethods-helm-charts/README.md

 ## Useful links

-ðŸ“˜ Explore the Knowledge Base
+📘 Explore the Knowledge Base
 Dive into a wealth of webMethods tutorials and articles in our [Tech Community Knowledge Base](https://tech.forums.softwareag.com/tags/c/knowledge-base/6/webmethods).

-ðŸ’¡ Get Expert Answers
+💡 Get Expert Answers
 Stuck or just curious?
 Ask the webMethods experts directly on our [Forum](https://tech.forums.softwareag.com/tags/c/forum/1/webMethods).

-ðŸš€ Try webMethods
+🚀 Try webMethods
 See webMethods in action with a [Free Trial](https://techcommunity.softwareag.com/en_en/downloads.html).

-âœ�ï¸� Share Your Feedback
+✍️ Share Your Feedback
 Your input drives our innovation.
 If you find a bug, please create an issue in the repository.
-If youâ€™d like to share your ideas or feedback, please post them [here](https://tech.forums.softwareag.com/c/feedback/2).
+If you’d like to share your ideas or feedback, please post them [here](https://tech.forums.softwareag.com/c/feedback/2).

 More to discover
 * [Helm Charts: Deploying webMethods Components in Kubernetes](https://tech.forums.softwareag.com/t/helm-charts-deploying-webmethods-components-in-kubernetes/285781)